sap-tutorials/Tutorials/tutorials/hcp-abh-api-ui5-app/hcp-abh-api-ui5-app.md

 1. !![sandbox destination](sandbox_dest.png)
 2. !![catalog destination](catalog_dest.png)

+Connecting to the SAP API Business Hub, allows you to discover APIs to use in your UI5 application.
+Once you find the required API, you can test it in a sandbox which is enabled by connecting to the sandbox.

 > Check out [this tutorial](cp-cf-create-destination) if you are not sure how to create destinations.